Esylus/Coding-Standards/0_CodeStandards.md

 ### 3.2 Function and Method Names

-* Use camelCase for method and function names.
 * Use verb-noun method - name routines that perform an operation-on-a-given-object ex. calulateTotalAmount()
-* Can mention if there is heavy processing or side effects ex.. shutdown(), removeListener(), getWidth(), generateHistogram()
+* Mention if there is heavy processing or side effects ex.. shutdown(), removeListener(), getWidth(), generateHistogram()
-* Append computational qualifiers (Avg, Sm, Min, Max etc..) to end of var name where appropriate.
+* Append computational qualifiers (Avg, Sm, Min, Max etc..) to end of name where appropriate.

 ### 3.3 Class Names

-* Class names are PascalCase.
-* If you use patterns that people are familiar with, it's an obvious name for your class ex.
-Listener, Visitor
+* If you use patterns that people are familiar with, use the pattern name in your class name ex.
+Signal_Listener, Client_Visitor
 * To help name class, describe to someone in less then 25 words without using if, and, or, but - the name will be in that sentence somewhere.

-### 3.3 Object Names

-*  Do we need anything for this?
-PascalCase?
-*

-## 4. Readability
+## 4. General Readability

-1. The indenting style of code conveys logical structure and flow.
+* The indenting style of code conveys logical structure and flow.
-1. Point 1
-1. Point 1
+* Add some statements around the general readability of this style guide.

 ### 4.1 Spacing

 * Do not mix spaces with the tab key - the number of spaces represented by a tab is different in different IDE's.
-* An indent == 3 spaces??
+* An indent == 2 spaces.
 * Use space after every comma in a list.
 * Use space before and after every "=" of assignment, after every binary operators (+, -, /, *).